WindowsTopGuy/GGSystemMonitor/README.md

 Click **New**.

-**Select "At log on"** for the begin task selection.
-We don't use "At startup" because I was running into issues with this script not starting since GG software doesn't seem to load first in time.
+**Select "At startup"** for the begin task selection.

 **Select "Delay task for:"** and put in 30 seconds.
+We put a delay after the system starts up to allow for the GG software to start first.
 ### Step 5:
 Open the **Actions** tab.